learn-co-curriculum/swift-functions/README.md

     // implementation
 }
 ```
 Notice the repetition of the first parameter's name in both the function's name *and* inside the parenthesis?
 The parameter's name inside the parenthesis defines its instance name within the scope of the function's body, so it's necessary for the logic of defining the function.
-The parameter name in the method call is style convention since the first parameter's name inside the parenthesis is not part of Swift function-calling syntax, so it is convention to name the parameter in the function itself.
+The parameter name in the function call is a style convention since the first parameter's name inside the parenthesis is not part of Swift function-calling syntax, so it is convention to name the parameter in the function itself.
 Experienced Objective-C developers will find this practice familiar.

 Let's write a dynamic version of our `heyIOS()` function that takes a parameter for who we're going to greet with it.
 Let's call our new function `heyGroup()` and name its string parameter `group`: